ysmood/create-global-state/README.md

 > Why not [zustand](https://github.com/pmndrs/zustand)?

-The typescript support is not good enough, the API is not intuitive. `create-global-state` is more like `useState` which aligns with the react API style.
-Check the [comparison](https://github.com/ysmood/create-global-state/issues/1).
+The typescript support is not good enough, the API is not intuitive. `stalo` is more like `useState` which aligns with the react API style.
+Check the [comparison](https://github.com/ysmood/stalo/issues/1).
 Zustand [Slices Pattern](https://zustand.docs.pmnd.rs/guides/slices-pattern) can cause naming conflict issues.
-`create-global-state` can naturally scale states by modules and files.
+`stalo` can naturally scale states by modules and files.
-The setter of zustand must be called within a react component, while the setter of `create-global-state` can be called anywhere.
+The setter of zustand must be called within a react component, while the setter of `stalo` can be called anywhere.